mainmatter/rust-python-interoperability/book/src/03_concurrency/03_releasing_the_gil.md

 Unfortunately, `Ungil` is not perfect.
 On stable Rust, it leans on the `Send` trait, but that allows for some [unsafe interactions with Python objects](https://github.com/PyO3/pyo3/issues/2141).
-The tracking is more precise on `nightly` Rust[^nightly], but it doesn't catch [every possible misuse of `Python::allow_threads`](https://github.com/PyO3/pyo3/issues/3640).
+The tracking is more precise on `nightly` Rust[^nightly], but it doesn't catch [every possible misuse of `Python::detach`](https://github.com/PyO3/pyo3/issues/3640).

-My recommendation: if you're using `Python::allow_threads`, trigger an additional run of your CI pipeline using the `nightly` Rust compiler to catch more issues.
+My recommendation: if you're using `Python::detach`, trigger an additional run of your CI pipeline using the `nightly` Rust compiler to catch more issues.
 On top of that, review your code carefully.

 [^nightly]: See the [`nightly` feature flag exposed by `pyo3`](https://pyo3.rs/v0.23.3/features.html#nightly).